Bernard-A/IoTRoam-Tutorial/End-Device.md

 If you are using Multitech mDot and you have verified accessing the ED by following the page, Next section to follow : [GW Setup]

-In any case, If you want to go back to the [Architecture page]
+ * In any case, If you want to go back to the [Readme Page]

-In any case, If you want to go back to the [Readme Page]
+ * In any case, If you want to go back to the [Architecture page]

 ## Footnotes
 <a name="myfootnote1">1</a>: The example to install screen is for Fedora.
 You install ‘screen’ if you don’t have according to your Linux distro requirements